motopress/getwid/readme.txt

 * [Countdown block](https://getwid.getmotopress.com/countdown-block/) - a dynamic countdown timer with deeply customizable numeric values and time labels, for which you can set a font family and style, sizes, colors, spacing and more.
 * [Video Popup block](https://getwid.getmotopress.com/video-popup-block/) - display your Youtube, Vimeo or self-hosted videos in popups; the play video button, custom video covers, colors and sizes of the block containers are fully adjustable.
 * [Content Timeline block](https://getwid.getmotopress.com/content-timeline-block/) - display chronological order of any events in a stylish timeline graph with such adjustable containers as headings, subheadings, images, etc.
-* [Image Hotspot block](https://getwid.getmotopress.com/image-hotspot-block/) - place unlimited animated markers with fully customizable tooltips over your image to make it more informative and interactive.
+* [Image Hotspot block](https://getwid.getmotopress.com/image-hotspot-block/) - the Unique one on the Gutenberg addons market! place unlimited animated markers with fully customizable tooltips over your image to make it more informative and interactive.

 Check [settings and examples](https://motopress.com/blog/category/getwid-gutenberg-blocks/) of each Getwid block.
 We are in the process of building more on-demand blocks for Gutenberg!

-= Getwid WordPress Theme =
+**PRE-DESIGNED TEMPLATES AND BLOCKS**

+This plugin comes with a library of pre-designed layouts to help you quickly build a beautiful website with the new block editor.

+**GETWID WORDPRESS BLOCK THEME**

 Check our free [Getwid Base theme](https://wordpress.org/themes/getwid-base/) designed for full compatibility with Getwid plugin.

 With Getwid blocks library, we take a special approach to building and styling content in Gutenberg: